PROPERTIES OF CEREALS

-The cereals are very rich in carbohydrates that come from the high content of starch in grains is, where is the energy reserve for future plant growth.
+Cereals are very rich in carbohydrates that come from the high content of starch in their grains, where the energy reserve for future plant growth is.

 In the human diet, carbohydrates, along with fats, provide energy.
-Unlike fats - which can have an animal or vegetable origin-, carbohydrates, if we except those provided from milk and eggs, come from vegetables.
-The plants obtain these components by means of the photosynthesis process.
+Unlike fats - which can have from animal or vegetable origin-, carbohydrates, if we except those provided from milk and eggs, come from vegetables.
+Plants obtain these components by means of the photosynthesis process.

 The energy needs of each individual depend on the type of work done, but in general, doing moderate activity, an adult male needs between 2500 and 4000 and a woman between 2100 and 3000.
 Carbohydrates provide less calories than fat (4 calories per gram first and 9 calories per gram of seconds).

-Ccereals may contain undesirable plant protection products although the level of toxins is, of course, always less than the meat.
-Fattening animals, in addition to their own toxins that can eat plants themselves of which they feed, are forced to eat other products that could be harmful to human health, such as hormones, antibiotics, and numerous components for a faster and shiny flesh.
-All these external toxins, we must add those that generate their own agencies in their metabolic processes.
+The level of toxins in cereals is always less than in meat.
+Cereals may contain undesirable plant protection products, but fattening animals, in addition to their own toxins that can eat plants themselves of which they feed, are forced to eat other products that could be harmful to human health, such as hormones, antibiotics, and numerous components for a faster and shiny flesh.
+All these external toxins, we must add those that generate their own harmful components in their metabolic processes.

 Energy wealth of corn is utilized to set the basis of muesli for breakfast.
 In the market there are many preparations like the one pictured on the left to make our morning muesli.

-The composition can be seen that grain foods are abundant.
-The package mentions the following products derived from this food group, oat flakes, wheat flakes, barley flakes, corn flakes and puffed wheat.
+In most packages it can be seen that grain foods are abundant.
+The packages usually mention the following products derived from this food group, oat flakes, wheat flakes, barley flakes, corn flakes and puffed wheat.
 If possible, you should choose organic products as the source of the photo.

-The muesli is, actually a combination of cereals, mainly oats or wheat with fruit and yogurt or milk.
+Muesly must actually be a combination of cereals, mainly oats or wheat with fruit and yogurt or milk.
 Sometimes, to make it more rich and nutritious, you can add nuts and dried fruits.
 In preparing the left we can see that show, as well as cereals, raisins, apricots, hazelnuts and almonds.

-We can add a couple tablespoons of these products with milk or mixed with yogurt for breakfast.
-The muesli not only give us great energy to overcome the daily tasks but will add to our diet a whole range of vitamins and minerals necessary for good health.
+You can also add a couple tablespoons of the mentioned ingredients with milk or mixed them with yogurt for breakfast.
+A muesli does not only give us great energy to overcome the daily tasks but it will add to our diet a whole range of vitamins and minerals necessary for good health.

-The cereals are very interesting in the prevention from the breast cancer in women and prostate cancer in men.
+Cereals are very interesting in the prevention of breast cancer in women and prostate cancer in men.
 Some cereals, such us wheat, contain lignans, others as their own wheat or oats are rich in acid lactones.
-These compounds inhibit the development of human estrogen appear to be responsible for the development of cancer cells.
+These compounds inhibit the development of human estrogens, that appear to be responsible for the development of cancer cells.
 (See fiber properties)